Roasted Zucchini and Squash

 Whisk together the olive oil and spices in a large bowl.
 Then stir in the zucchini and squash.

-3. Spread the veggies across a sheet pan.
-They should be in a single layer and not be overlapping.
+3. Spread the veggies across a large baking sheet.
+They should be in a single layer and not overlapping.
 This gives them space to roast and brown.
 Otherwise they will end up steaming instead.

 4. Roast the zucchini and squash for 15 minutes.
 This gives you that initial start to roasting.
 Gently toss them around on the pan.
 Continue roasting for another 10 minutes.